5 Days in Athens

 Start your day having breakfast at Spiti Mass-- Who doesn't love having breakfast in bed??
 Well, we found the cutest café in Athens serving...
 You've guessed it!
 Breakfast in bed!!
-You may have to get out of bed to come eat here, but the decor of this cute little spot is an apartment style setting!
-Instead of rows of tables you get lounge chairs, table stands, couches and even a bed!
+You may have to get out of bed to come to eat here, but the decor of this cute little spot is an apartment-style setting!
+Instead of rows of tables, you get lounge chairs, table stands, couches, and even a bed!
 How unique is that!?!
-Want to know the best thing about this place? it's hot chocolate and cappuccino!
+Want to know the best thing about this place?
+It's hot chocolate and cappuccino!
 A must try!

 After, make your way to the neighborhood of Psirri and stop at Melissinos Art --

-Stavros ( the shoe designer / maker) is a poet and his designs are influenced by Greek Mythology-- how cool is that?!
-He basically modified what ancient Greeks used to wear and made practical sandals with a modern twist for us to fashionably enjoy today!
-Many Goddess like celebrities have bought his designs including Sophia Loren and Jacqueline Kennedy.
-His small shop is now managed by his son Pantelis who is also a poet, playwright and costume designer.
-All these bold, unique and comfortable ( I love every time I see that word in the shoe description lol ) sandals are hand made using genuine leather, will last a lifetime or two!
+Stavros (the shoe designer/maker) is a poet, and his designs are influenced by Greek Mythology-- how cool is that?!
+He modified what ancient Greeks used to wear and made practical sandals with a modern twist for us to enjoy today fashionably!
+Many Goddesses like celebrities have bought his designs, including Sophia Loren and Jacqueline Kennedy.
+His small shop is now managed by his son Pantelis, a poet, playwright, and costume designer.
+All these bold, unique, and comfortable (I love every time I see that word in the shoe description lol) sandals are hand made using genuine leather, will last a lifetime or two!

 Time to visit Santa for some cookies and milk-- or hot wine!!

 Christmas in Spring?
 Sure, why not!
-Imagine a multi floor café so decked out (and when I say decked out I mean it, even the ceiling is filled with decorations!) that you feel you've entered another universe where Candyland is to the left, Willy Wonka's Chocolate Factory to the right and you find yourself somewhere in between...
+Imagine a multi-floor café so decked out, and when I say decked out I mean it; even the ceiling is filled with decorations!
+That you feel you've entered another universe where Candyland is to the left, Willy Wonka's Chocolate Factory to the right, and you find yourself somewhere in between.
 That somewhere is Little Kook.
-The inner kid in me was running up and down stair cases, entering rooms filled with the spirit of Christmas, awaiting for Santa Clause to show up at anytime!
-What makes this location even crazier is that they change the whole theme of the restaurant every 6 months, so when you visit it might not be christmas themed anymore, but it'll surely be fully decked out!
-I highly recommend having some tea and cookies at this spot, specially if traveling with kids!
-Everytime we visit Athens, we now have to make it a point to visit and see what the new theme is!
-Believe me, pictures don't do this café any justice, it's one of those places you have to see in person.
+The inner kid in me was running up and down staircases, entering rooms filled with Christmas spirit, waiting for Santa Clause to show up at any time!
+What makes this location even crazier is that they change the restaurant's whole theme every six months, so when you visit, it might not be Christmas themed anymore, but it'll surely be fully decked out!
+I highly recommend having some tea and cookies at this spot, especially if traveling with kids!
+Every time we visit Athens, we now have to make it a point to visit and see the new theme!
+Pictures don't do this café any justice; it's one of those places you have to see in person.
 If you guys visit, share a pic in a comment!
 Would love to see the new decor <3

-This general area is full of little bars, restaurants and cafes, find one or a couple and have an early dinner and some cocktails.
+This general area is full of little bars, restaurants, and cafes.
+Find one or a couple and have an early dinner and some cocktails.
 We truly loved the general vibe of this area.
 After, you can visit the neighborhood of Plaka, super touristy but cool to check out!
-For Nightlife we recommend going back to Psyrri and Monastiraki or visit Gazi.
+For Nightlife, we recommend going back to Psyrri and Monastiraki or visit Gazi.
 Everything is within walking distance, max of 20 min.
-Taking taxis is also an option, just make sure to ask for the meter.
+Taking taxis is also an option; make sure to ask for the meter.

 Day 5-- or 4 if you're keeping up with us and traveling during low season #nolines

-Today we're keeping things classy so be sure to dress for the part.
-Nothing crazy but casual/nice is recommended for some of the spot we'll be eating at.
-Start your morning with an upscale breakfast at Tudor Hall -- this hotel has amazing views of the acropolis and is known to have really delicious food.
-Be sure to make it on time, they're open for breakfast from 6:30am-11am and they're very strict on timing!
-Unfortunately for us we woke up late and missed the entry deadline, if that happens to you as well ( sometimes we like to sleep in, specially when on vacay ), right across this hotel is Syntagma Square so you can head there for a lovely breakfast and people watching.
-This square is also famous for protests and rallies, one was actually happening later that evening, so keep an eye out and have your belongings safe.
-I would recommend avoiding the area completely if you see something happening.
-When we went for breakfast however, everything was calm as can be.
+Today we're keeping things classy, so be sure to dress for the part.
+Nothing crazy, but casual/nice is recommended for some of the spots we'll be eating at.
+Start your morning with a deluxe breakfast at Tudor Hall -- this hotel has fantastic views of the Acropolis and is known to have delicious food.
+Be sure to make it on time.
+They're open for breakfast from 6:30 am-11am, and they're very strict on timing!
+Unfortunately for us, we woke up late and missed the entry deadline; if that happens to you as well ( sometimes we like to sleep in, especially when on vacay ), right across this hotel is Syntagma Square, so you can head there for a lovely breakfast and people watching.
+This square is also famous for protests and rallies; one was actually happening later that evening, so keep an eye out and have your belongings safe.
+I would recommend avoiding the area entirely if you see something happening.
+When we went for breakfast, however, everything was calm as can be.

 After walk over to The Benaki Museum

 This privately owned family mansion turned museum is filled with greek historical culture in a neoclassical style building.
-From the first moment we walked in we felt intrigued and wanted to see more.
-The layout of this museum is organized by floors and different time periods, making the walk through uncomplicated and a true beauty to the eye.
+From the first moment, we walked in, we felt intrigued and wanted to see more.
+This museum's layout is organized by floors and different time periods, making the walk through uncomplicated and a real beauty to the eye.

-Time to visit and stroll around the posh neighborhood of Kolonaki.
-This is the perfect spot for some upscale shopping from international and local greek designers.
-You'll find plenty of boutique like shops, art galleries, trendy bars and opulent cafe shops.
+Time to visit and stroll around Kolonaki's posh neighborhood; perfect for some upscale shopping from international and local greek designers.
+You'll find plenty of boutique-like shops, art galleries, trendy bars, and opulent cafe shops.

 After that leisure stroll, find the base of Lycabettus Hill and hike to the highest point in Athens.
-This moderate hike ( cable cart available! ) will offer breathtaking views, overlooking the entire city of Athens and it's free!!
+This moderate hike ( cable cart available! ) will offer breathtaking views, overlooking Athen's entire city, and it's free!!

-...and this is where it all happened!
+And this is where it all happened!
 As the sun began to set, Fernando was impatiently pacing back and forth, looking around and waiting for people to clear the space.
-He was acting different, his tone of voice was more high pitched than usual, his pace of steps more determined and sharp, then he turned around and said "Do me a favor and put this on" as he took the ring out of his inside coat pocket.
-I, with a sassy grin on my face said "You're not going to kneel?!" and nervously accidentally flicked the ring that after fell to the grown and started rolling down the hill we we're at... we both rushed to save the ring.
-The ring was safe and I said Yes!
+He was acting differently; his tone of voice was more high pitched than usual, his pace of steps more determined and sharp, then he turned around and said, "Do me a favor and put this on" as he took the ring out of his inside coat pocket.
+I, with a sassy grin on my face, said, "You're not going to kneel?!" and nervously accidentally flicked the ring that after fell to the grown and started rolling down the hill, where we stood.
+We both rushed to save the ring; it was safe and I said Yes!
 The truth is Fernando has been feeling sick during this entire trip.
-He had a stomach virus from day 1 that only partially faded towards the end of our trip.
-So he later said " I was afraid of what might have happened if I kneeled down ( stomach issues ), but I wanted to prove to you I can plan trips, so we can keep on planning more together" awwww see, I told you this was a love story!
+He had a stomach virus from day one that only partially faded towards the end of our trip.
+So he later said, " I was afraid of what might have happened if I kneeled (stomach issues), but I wanted to prove to you I can plan trips, so we can keep on planning more together" awwww, see, I told you this was a love story!

 I don't expect you to get engaged during your trip to Athens ( for all my readers looking to propose to your special someone, this is a great spot!
 This view and moment were everything!).

-After admiring the city views of Athens, head over to Orizontes-- This upscale restaurant is located at the top of Lycabettus Hill, overlooking the acropolis.
-You can dine outdoors on their cliff side terrance (when the weather is warm) for some serious fairytale views.
+After admiring Athen's city views, head over to Orizontes-- This upscale restaurant is located at the top of Lycabettus Hill, overlooking the Acropolis.
+You can dine outdoors on their cliff-side terrace (when the weather is warm) for some enchanting fairytale views.

 We're ending our night with a speakeasy!
 After dinner and taking those views in, take the train cart down and make your way to the street side.
-From there hail a cab (make sure to ask for the meter to be on in order to avoid getting charged extra!), as this speakeasy is about a 20 min drive away.
-Now, this is a legit speakeasy, meaning it's a little hard to find and not a lot of people know about it.
-We went around in circles trying to find the place and everything just looked so...abandoned!
-It also didn't help the fact that it was raining really hard and it was super dark.
-We recommend giving the name of this spot "Treno Sto Rouf" to your driver, you'll see a lot of train tracks, just get off and find this spot by foot.
-Look for the bright headlight on a steam locomotive behind roof station.
-There you'll find a sign saying "Wagon Bar" and that's the spot!
-This is a speakeasy style connecting old train cars that have been converted into a restaurant, bar, cafe, music club and theater!
+From there, hail a cab (make sure to ask for the meter to be on to avoid getting charged extra!), as this speakeasy is about a 20 min drive away.
+Now, this is a legit speakeasy, meaning it's a little hard to find, and not a lot of people know about it.
+We went around in circles trying to find the place, and everything just looked so...abandoned!
+It also didn't help the fact that it was raining hard, and it was super dark.
+We recommend giving the name of this spot "Treno Sto Rouf" to your driver.
+You'll see a lot of train tracks, get off and find this spot on foot.
+Look for the bright headlight on a steam locomotive behind the roof station.
+There you'll find a sign saying "Wagon Bar," and that's the spot!
+This is a speakeasy-style connecting vintage train car transformed into a restaurant, bar, cafe, music club, and theater!

 Have an extra day in Athens and need something to do?
-Definitely an Epic day trip from Athens is visiting Delphi!
-We got to see the "center of the world" according to Zeus, walk though the archeological site and see original ruins kept inside the museum for preservation.
+An Epic day trip from Athens is visiting Delphi!
+We got to see the "center of the world," according to Zeus, walk through the archeological site and see original ruins kept inside the museum for preservation.
 Here are some highlights of our day trip!